pace/cloud-sdk-ionic-example-app/vue-starter/README.md

 ## After you updated the `cloud-sdk-capacitor-plugin` dependency

 You need to run `npx cap sync` in order to install any changed dependencies.
-After that, you can run the commands noted above to make an app build and copy the build files to the `ios` or `android` directory.
+After that, you can run the commands noted above to make an app build, and copy the build files to the `ios` or `android` directory.